Prevent discrimination and value diversity

 - standardised system of scoring for use throughout the process

-You should only use selection tests which provide relevant, reliable and valid assessments of the applicants' abilities to perform the duties of the job, and which have been assessed as having no discriminatory impact on any of the statutory equality grounds.
+You should only use selection tests that provide relevant, reliable, and valid assessments of the applicant's abilities to perform the duties of the job, and which have been assessed as having no discriminatory impact on any of the statutory equality grounds.